 That's not easy to stomach.

 Protecting against inflation takes discipline and a long-term mindset.
-But, at Covenant Wealth Advisors, we believe that the right portfolio can give you the best chance at beating inflation long-term.
+But, at Covenant Wealth Advisors, we believe that the right mix of investments can give you the best chance at beating inflation long-term.

 For example, the hypothetical portfolio (notated by the white box in the chart above) consists of 60% stocks and 40% fixed income to simulate investment index returns vs. inflation from 1973 to 1982 (you can't invest directly in an index).